Links above go to a few of Tegmark’s pages on the web.

 On Developing A Rationale For A Working Model Of The Universe Based On A Quiet Expansion:

 Your website is sensational!
 Thank you for all that you do to stimulate scholarship and creative thinking!

 I was 20 when you came into this world, I suspect you came in feet first.
 So much standing comedy in all that you are and do.
 It is entirely refreshing.
-I am enjoying your pages and writing immensely and only started today!
+I am enjoying your pages-and-writing immensely.

 I am on a search for simple wisdom.
 I’m a simple person.

 That was the beginning of my regression.
-The next time Stevie wanted to take his bride on a fifth-anniversary cruise and left me with those buggers on the last day of class before the Christmas recess.
+The next time, Stevie wanted to take his bride on a fifth-anniversary cruise and left me with those buggers on the last day of class before the Christmas recess, Monday, December 19, 2011.

 Enter “The Big Board – little universe.”

-“Come one, come all, see the universe and everything in it from the smallest to the largest measurement in about 202-to-206 steps, give or take a few!”
+“Come one, come all, see the universe and everything in it from the smallest to the largest measurement in about 202 steps!”

-We used the Planck Length, base-2 geometric notation, and started multiplying.
+We used the Planck Length and started multiplying by 2.
 Within a relatively short time, we had the entire universe looking like a Planck Factory.
 Everything had a place.
 Geometry was pervasive.
 Here was the homunculus of all homunculi.
-One part Plato add a little relativistic aether, and mix well into the first sixty steps — nobody seems to have explored 2-to-60, possibly 64 (just before getting hit with any sensibility and a neutrino and quark).
+One part Plato, add a little relativistic aether, and mix well into the first sixty steps — nobody seems to have explored 2-to-60, possibly 64 (just before getting hit with any sensibility and a neutrino and quark).

 Absolutely crazy?!?
 Worth exploring further???
-Or, sShall I tell the kids to come out of that cave?
+Or, shall I tell the kids to come out of that cave?